Apollo 18 (album): Style and composition

 The first single released from the album was "The Statue Got Me High".
 The titular lyrics originally started out with the line "The apple of my eye...". but Linnell soon conceived the line that would become the title, and he was amused at the juxtaposition of a statue—something "utterly immobile and … in the past"—completely "blowing somebody's mind".
+Linnell has stated the song's lyrics detail, in part, the "life of Don Giovanni" and that the song's allusions to the fictional character of Don Juan were initially coincidental.
 "Spider" is an eclectic song that was made when Flansburgh and Linnell were experimenting with a sampler.
 Linnell provided almost all of the voices, save for the line "must stop!", which was spoken by Flansburgh.
 Flansburgh himself was responsible for the bongos, horns and various sound effects.

 The second single, "The Guitar (The Lion Sleeps Tonight)", was spawned from a jam session of the Tokens song "The Lion Sleeps Tonight".
 The song was also originally intended to simply be titled "The Guitar".
 Because of the legal ramifications of including the "Lion Sleeps Tonight" motif, Elektra required the band to add the name of the original song to the title.
 The song features Laura Cantrell on the chorus.
 "Dinner Bell" references Ivan Pavlov, and his experimentation in classical conditioning by using a dinner bell to cause his dog to salivate.
 According to Rolling Stone, "Narrow Your Eyes" is a "touching breakup song that pays vocal tribute to The Beatles and The Four Seasons".
 Spin magazine called the song "the most direct lyrically and simplest musically."
 The first line of "See the Constellation"—described by Rolling Stone as "a psychedelic/New Wave potion"—references railroad tracks and was inspired by a promotional photo of an Elektra recording artist who was resting on tracks.
 Flansburgh was struck by the "contrary elements of the image", and he wondered, "How relaxing can that kind of rest be unless you’ve given up on everything else?"